Home of the North America Online Dressage Championships

 • Martingales of any kind, side or running reins are not allowed.

 • Boot or bandages of any kind are not allowed.
+(Does not apply to WDAA Classes)

 • Ear nets are permitted.